adigitoleo/vim-mellow-statusline/README.md

 **Note: The colors depend on User1..9 highlight groups.
 These screenshots show colors as set by the [mellow] colorscheme (bg=light)**

+Features:
+- Mode indicator (no need for `showmode`)
+- Shortened file path, focusing on the file name
+- Distinct color for special file flags and diagnostics (see #usage)
+- Distinct color for git branch indicator (requires [vim-fugitive])
+- Clean statusline for `:terminal` and special buffers

 ## Installation